14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 —

-{% include rio-image.html alt="Awwwards Conference 2015" src="https://pbs.twimg.com/media/B-2eUvGXAAEqws9.jpg:large" %}
+{% include post-image.html alt="Awwwards Conference 2015" src="https://pbs.twimg.com/media/B-2eUvGXAAEqws9.jpg:large" %}

+The second day of the conference successfully kept the momemtum that we have experienced in the previous day.
+Talks highlights of the second day can be found below.

 ## Collaboration - Making/Thinking/Illustrating Together
 **Sofie Hannibal ([@HvassHannibal](http://twitter.com/HvassHannibal))**